vysnow/PetStore/README.md

 - json (enabled by default - don't turn it off)
 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL
 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library
+- [xdebug](https://www.google.com/search?q=xdebug) if you plan to use Xdebug for debugging

+## Todo
+There's a vision of this project.
+If anyone is insteresting please drop me a msg.

+I plan to do the following at least:
+- dockerize it
+- more API implementation towards the YAML
+- make it as a reusable structure and for OpenAPI code generator